edgarcarbajal/cs467proj/README.md

 The project is the fullstack web(?) application for a Plant Repair company that sells various plant repair services.
 The application is for the workers at the company to create view, and finalize sales and orders of the companies products.

+See the project in action, without installing, by watching a showcase video [here!](https://youtu.be/eB9ECEpifno)

 ---
 If you want to run the frontend and backend of this project on your own machine, follow the following steps: